 After two hours of relatively level track, the track meets the Hollyford River/Whakatipu Kā Tuka again.
-Some long sections of mud.
+There are some long sections of mud.
 Follow the eastern side of Lake McKerrow/Whakatipu Waitai for about 1.5 hr to reach Demon Trail Hut.

 McKerrow Island Hut

-Demon Trail is a historical cattle track.
-This section is both rocky and undulating but there are long sections of formed, flat track in between.
-It can be difficult underfoot in wet weather, with the track becoming slippery and with loose rocks.
+Demon Trail is a historic cattle track.
+This section is rocky and undulating, but there are long sections of formed, flat track in between Loose rocks can make it difficult underfoot, and the track can become slippery in wet weather.

 Some of the creek crossings can be dangerous, so extreme care is required – using the three wire bridges is recommended.
-After heavy rain some creeks may be impassable.
+Some creeks may become impassable after heavy rain

 Demon Trail Hut

-After a further 1.5–2 hour's walk, the track leaves the lake and continues for another hour to the Hollyford Airstrip and Martins Bay Lodge, managed by Hollyford Track Guided Walks.
+After a further 1.5–2 hr walk, the track leaves the lake and continues for another hour to the Hollyford Airstrip and Martins Bay Lodge, managed by Hollyford Track Guided Walks.

 Martins Bay Hut